-Course Name: Firefighting
+Grades: 11-12 Course Name: Firefighting

-Prerequisite: Students should have the willingness to work hard as a part of a team.
-High standards of professionalism, ethical and moral behavior are required in and out of the classroom.
+Prerequisite: Students should have the willingness to work hard as a part Credit: 3 Electives

 Description: This program is a combination of in-class theory and hands-on experiences.
 The program's home base is Capital Area Technical Center, but a portion of time is spent at the Augusta Fire Department's Western Avenue station participating in real world, live experiences.
 There is a combination of classroom, fitness training, and hands-on experiences using firefighting tools and equipment.
 Reading and written work are also required.
-This program is offered during the 11:30-1:30 PM session only.
+This program is offered during the 9:00 - 11:00 AM session only.

-Topics Include: History of the Fire Service and Fire Department Operations; Firefighter Health and Safety; Personal Protective Equipment; Fire Service Communications; Fire Behavior; Building Construction; Portable Fire Extinguishers, Firefighter Tools & Equipment; Ropes & Knots, Forcible Entry; Ladders; Search & Rescue; Ventilation; Water Supply; Fire Hose; Appliances & Nozzles; Fire Suppression; Firefighter Safety & Survival; Salvage & Overhaul; Firefighter Rehab; Wildland & Ground Cover Fires; Establishing & Transferring Demand; Advanced Fire Suppression; Vehicle Rescue &

-Extrication; Assisting Special Rescue Teams; Fire Alarm & Detection Systems; Fire & Life Systems Initiative; Fire Cause & Origin.

-For those pursuing furthering their Firefighting education, this certification can be applied to Fire Science programs through the Maine Community College System.

-Most importantly, students will learn the importance of the fire service community, the worldwide family of brothers and sisters working towards providing a service of life safety, property conservation and environmental protection, the importance of teamwork, of assisting their teammates, confidence in their teammates and in themselves.
+Topics covered include: History of the Fire Service and Fire Department Operations; FireFighter Health and Safety; Personal Protective Equipment; Fire Service Communications; Fire Behavior; Building Construction; Portable Fire Extinguishers; FireFighter Tools and Equipment; Ropes and Knots; Forcible Entry; Ladders; Search and Rescue; Ventilation; Water Supply; Fire Hose, Appliances and Nozzles; Fire Suppression; FireFighter Safety and Survival; Salvage and Overhaul; Firefighter Rehab; Wildland and Ground Cover Fires; Establishing and Transferring Command; Advanced Fire Suppression; Vehicle Rescue and Extrication; Assisting Special Rescue Teams; Fire Alarm and Detection Systems; Fire and Life Safety Initiatives; Fire Cause and Origin; Hazardous Materials Operations.
+The goal of this program is to provide the knowledge, skills, and abilities to the students to ready them for a career in the fire service or to support their local volunteer fire departments, which is in great need of volunteers.
+Most importantly, students will learn the importance of the fire service community, the worldwide family of brothers and sisters working towards providing a service of life safety, property conservation, and environmental protection, the importance of teamwork, of assisting their teammates, confidence in their teammates and in themselves.
+For those pursuing furthering their Firefighting education, certifications earned may be able to be applied to Fire Science programs through the Maine Community College System.

-Maine State Professional Board Firefighter I/Hazardous Material Operations Level & Firefighter II CPR Certification
+Maine State Professional Board Firefighter I/ Hazardous Material Operations Level & Firefighter II CPR Certification